Sometimes a recipe asks you to make it. Such was the case with these 30-minute, lemony-glazed beauties.

 - 1 tsp vanilla or lemon extract (optional)

-- 1/4 cup melted coconut oil or grape seed oil
+- 1/4 cup melted coconut oil or avocado oil

 - 1/4 cup unsweetened almond milk

 - 1/4 cup maple syrup or agave nectar (sub honey if not vegan)

 - 1 Tbsp poppy seeds (optional // or sub chia seeds)

 - 1 cup whole-wheat pastry flour (or sub unbleached all-purpose)*

 - 1/2 cup almond meal*

 For the Glaze: